ansys/scade-apitools/doc/source/examples/create_top_level.rst

     def main():
         """Create a top-level operator which calls the existing root operators."""
         # load the SCADE project and model
-        # note: the script shall be launched with a single projet
+        # note: the script shall be launched with a single project
         project = std.get_roots()[0]
         model = suite.get_roots()[0].model
         # create the top-level operator instance